 About

-As a freelancing realtime stenographer based in London, I have extensive experience in providing realtime and transcript services for:
+I have extensive experience delivering realtime and transcription services for:

 • Canadian discovery examinations

-• Captioning – eg. Microsoft, Apple, trade unions, arts & culture, family court
+• Captioning (Microsoft, Apple, trade unions, arts & culture, family court)

 - Member

-- American Depositions, Arbitrations, NCRA Certified, Qualified Realtime Reporter - QRR, Certified LiveNote Reporter
+- American Depositions, Arbitrations, NCRA Certified, Qualified Realtime Reporter - QRR, Realtime, Certified LiveNote Reporter

 - Worldwide